SelfCareMap

 🛠️ What You’ll Need

-💡 Tip: Avoid using regular washable markers—they’ll smudge or wash off.
-Oil-based paint pens are made to adhere to non-porous surfaces like glass and ceramic.
+💡 Tip: Avoid using regular washable markers.
+They will smudge, bleed, or wash off the moment they touch water.
+Oil based paint pens are specifically formulated to adhere to non porous surfaces like glass and ceramic, providing a finish that lasts.

 🎨 Step-by-Step Guide